 RACKED: Fat Burning BCAAs

-This revolutionary Branched Chain Amino Acid formula combines the muscle recovery and stamina boosting powers of BCAAs with the insane fat loss benefits of thermogenesis.
-To name one specifically…
+This revolutionary Branched Chain Amino Acid formula combines the muscle recovery and stamina boosting powers of BCAAs with the insane fat loss benefits of thermogenesis when combined with exercise.* To name one specifically…

 GBB for the win, again.
 Not only does GBB enhance carnitine production, it is also a serious sweat-amplification agent.
 So, what sort of benefits can you expect from RACKED BCAAs?